alibstill/ml-zoomcamp-collision-severity-prediction/4_fastapi/README.md

 ## Making a request
 After getting the app running, navigate to `http://localhost:8060/docs` to view the API documentation and experiment with the API directly.

-You will find an example request ready to for experimentation.
+You will find an example request ready for experimentation.
 The endpoint has validation and will tell you if you enter anything invalid.
-In these validation errors, you are also given example valid values.
+In these validation errors you are also given a list of valid values.